mzaradzki/health-data/README.md

 ** UPDATE KERAS VERSION** :

 pip install git+git://github.com/fchollet/keras.git --upgrade --no-deps

+Keras may raise an error about *shape* :

+"The shape of the input to "Flatten" is not fully defined"

+This issue is described and solved on git (https://github.com/fchollet/keras/issues/3850) as follow :

+"Compare the file ~/.keras/keras.json between your workstations.
+If they differ set image_dim_ordering to "th" (your tutorial seems to be using the theano backend) and try again."

 Install **bcolz** as required by some utilities copied from FastAI mooc repo :